rholder/grepby/README.md

   Use grepby to count lines that match regular expressions.
 It's a bit like having group by for grep.

-  By default, all of stdin in read and the aggregate counts are output to stdout.
+  By default, all of stdin is read and the aggregate counts are output to stdout.
 When --tail or --output are used or combined, counts are output to stderr and matching lines are output to stdout.